Subscribe to updates

 Hexham Fire Station - Call In

 Councillor Mark Swinburn, Chair of the Corporate Services and Economic Growth Overview and Scrutiny Committee, was scheduled to present a report regarding a call-in of a Cabinet decision concerning the Hexham former Fire Station.
-The report was to comply with a resolution of the Overview and Scrutiny Committee and present options for the council to either endorse the Cabinet's decision or provide comments and recommendations to the Cabinet.
-An update regarding a statement from Sir Antony Gormley concerning his proposal for the Old Fire Station was also to be included.
+The report was to comply with a resolution of the Overview and Scrutiny Committee and present options for the Council to either endorse the Cabinet's decision or provide comments and recommendations to the Cabinet.
+An update regarding a statement from Sir Antony Gormley concerning his proposal for the Old Fire Station was also expected to be included.

 Motion